20 Arrestingly Beautiful Photos That Stand The Test of Time

 Chosen by Elizabeth Krist, senior photo editor at National Geographic

-"This glimpse of four sisters dressed in their Sunday best after church, taking an afternoon nap in the bed they all share in their Miami home, is included in the exhibition and book Women of Vision.
-The image is a testament to the strange privilege that photographers earn, sharing our most intimate moments—we’re never more vulnerable than when we’re asleep."
-(Check out these rarely seen photos of Buckington Palace!)
+“This glimpse of four sisters dressed in their Sunday best after church, taking an afternoon nap in the bed they all share in their Miami home, is included in the exhibition and book Women of Vision.
+The image is a testament to the strange privilege that photographers earn, sharing our most intimate moments—we’re never more vulnerable than when we’re asleep.”
+To instantly lift your mood, have a look at these 17 pictures of cute baby wild animals.

 Photograph by Steve McCurry